-(3) On the trial of any person for murder the jury shall, if they convict the accused, say in and by their verdict whether they find the murder to have been of the first degree or not.
+(3) On the trial of any person for murder the jury shall, if they convict the accused, say in and by their verdict whether they find the murder to have been in the first degree or not. (c) Section thirty-six is repealed.